New

 Vapes contain substances also found in skin care products.

-Vapes contain substances also found in nail polish remover.
+Vapes contain substances also found in soap.

 Correct answer: Vapes contain substances also found when burning fossil fuels.